 3% Foreign Transaction Fees

-This is not a card to travel internationally with since you’ll pay a 3% fee on any charges not made in U.S. dollars.
+This is not a card to use internationally since you’ll pay a 3% fee on any charges not made in U.S. dollars.
 Try to use a card that avoids these fees when traveling overseas or making charges in a foreign currency.

 Auto Rental Collision Damage Waiver

-Another great feature of this card is that it acts as primary coverage when you rent a car.
-In normal terms, if you get into an accident in your rental car, you can use the coverage from Chase before filing a claim with your own insurance.
+Another great feature of this card is that it acts as primary coverage when renting a car.
+In simple terms, if you get into an accident in your rental car, you can use the coverage from Chase before filing a claim with your own insurance.
 Most other companies offer secondary coverage (where you need to file a claim with your auto insurance first).
 One important thing to remember, though: coverage is primary ONLY when renting for business purposes.

 Travel and Purchase Protections

-The Chase Ink Cash card does provide some travel protections for delays and lost luggage, covers your purchases against damage and theft, and even provides some extended warranty coverages.
-This isn’t the card I’d be thinking about when making those type of purchases but if you do need them, they’re there.
+The Chase Ink Cash card provides some travel protections for baggage delays and lost luggage, covers your purchases against damage and theft, and even provides extended warranty coverages.
+This isn’t the card I’d be thinking about when making those purchases, but if you need them, they’re there.

 Not Everyone Can Get The Ink Cash Card

 The Chase Ink Cash card is subject to the dreaded Chase 5/24 rule.
-If you’ve opened five or more new card accounts in the past 24 months, you’re not going to get approved for this card.
+If you’ve opened five or more new card accounts in the past 24 months, you will not get approved for this card.

-However, if you’re under 5/24, this might be a good card to get since business cards do not typically count towards your personal card count, allowing you to still sign up for other Chase cards subject to the rule (which is almost all of them by this point.)
+However, if you’re under 5/24, this might be a good card to get since business cards do not typically count towards your personal card count, allowing you to still sign up for other Chase cards.

 Maximize Your Ultimate Rewards Points

-While the Ink Cash card earns cashback if you hold another premium Chase card such as the Sapphire Preferred, Sapphire Reserve or Ink Business Preferred you’re able to transfer points from the Ink Cash to those cards.
+The Ink Cash card earns cashback, but if you hold another premium Chase card such as the Sapphire Preferred, Sapphire Reserve or Ink Business Preferred, you can transfer points from the Ink Cash to those cards.
 When doing so, you’ve multiplied the value of the points by anywhere from 50% to over 200%.
-Just by booking through the Chase travel portal, you can get 1.25 to 1.5 cents per point, depending on which card you have.
-If you end up transferring the points to one of Chase’s partners, there’s no limit to the value you can get for the points.
-That’s how we got to stay at the Hyatt Centric Key West.
+By booking through the Chase travel portal, you can get 1.25 to 1.5 cents per point, depending on your card.
+If you transfer the points to one of Chase’s partners, there’s no limit to the value you can get for the points.
+That’s how we got to stay at the Grand Hyatt Kauai.

 Check out this article about how and why you should pool your Chase points into the most valuable account (you plan to keep.)

 The business card market is full of cards paying out large premiums.
 You can earn 2 Membership Rewards for all purchases with the American Express Blue Business Plus card.
-Capital One has even started offering business cards with huge sign-up bonuses and great earning potential.
+Capital One has offered massive sign-up bonuses for their line of points-earning business cards which also have excellent long-term earning potential.

-For us, earning 5x Ultimate Rewards for our cable, internet, and office supply purchases is enough reason to keep the no-annual-fee Ink Cash Business card.
+Earning 5x Ultimate Rewards for our cable, internet, and office supply purchases is enough to keep the no-annual-fee Ink Cash Business card.